Ehsan70/Mininet_LINC_script/LINCoe_and_iControl.md

 On one end you have a switch connected to Tap 0 and on the other end you have switch conneted to tap.
 Switches connect the two tap interfaces.
 But, If you put packets on one tap and monitoor the other tap, you will not recieve any packets.
 Why?
 Because iController needs to insert/instal flows on switches so that a path is created from tap 0 to tap 1.
 Let's create that path:

+Before we start I should mention that in optical networks packet ports are marked as T while optical ones as W. Thus we have a function called oe_flow_tw where tw means "from port T to port W".

 ```
 (icontrol@127.0.0.1)> iof:oe_flow_tw(2,100,1,2,20).
 ```
 Install a flow on switch 1 that will forward packets from port 1 to the optical link connected to port 2 using wavelength 20.
 Remeber that port 1 of switch with key 2 is connected to tap0.
 Note that switch with key=2 has a switch id=1.
 Switch id is the one that you set in the `sys.config` file. -> I don't know why they are different.
 Here switch with key 2 and switch id of 1 has one connection to a tap interface and one connection to optical link.

 ```